This chocolate mint cookies recipe is so fudgy, rich and delicious that you are going to wonder where it has been all your life!

 Well, you can and I did.

-On to the chocolate mint cookies recipe
+How to make chocolate mint cookies

 Time for me to gather the ingredients.
 I take out a stick of butter well in advance to give it time to soften.
 I cut the stick in half and slice half of it in chunks to quicken the softening process.
 (The other half I’m going to melt later anyway, so I don’t bother cutting it up.)
 I then take the avocado, slice it in half, remove the pit, scoop all that green goodness into a little bowl and mash it up.
 I then measure out the sugars and set them aside.